benporter/aws-glacier-multipart-upload/README.md

 **Motivation**

 The one-liner <a href="http://docs.aws.amazon.com/cli/latest/reference/glacier/upload-archive.html">upload-archive</a> isn't recommend for files over 100 MB, and you should instead use <a href="http://docs.aws.amazon.com/cli/latest/reference/glacier/upload-multipart-part.html">upload-multipart<a/>.
-This is advantageous because you can upload parts of the file in parallel.
-The difficult part of using using multiupload is that it is really three major commands, with the second needing to repeated for every file to upload, and a custom byte range needs to be defined for file chunk that is being upload.
+The difficult part of using using multiupload is that it is really three major commands, with the second needing to repeated for every file to upload, and a custom byte range needs to be defined for each file chunk that is being uploaded.
 For example, with a 4MB file (4194304 bytes) the first three files need the following argument.
 This is repeated 1945 times for my 8GB file.
  - aws glacier upload-multipart-part --body partaa --range 'bytes 0-4194303/*' --account-id - --vault-name media1 --upload-id [your upload id here]
  - aws glacier upload-multipart-part --body partab --range 'bytes 4194304-8388607/*' --account-id - --vault-name media1 --upload-id [your upload id here]
  - aws glacier upload-multipart-part --body partac --range 'bytes 8388608-12582911/*' --account-id - --vault-name media1 --upload-id [your upload id here]